Asociación Arte Concreto-Invención: Madí and the AACI

-From the publication of Arturo, two similar Argentinian artistic groups emerged.
+From the publication of Arturo, two similar Argentine artistic groups emerged.
 These aforementioned groups both believed in the artistic style of Concrete art, however, their perspectives of this type of artwork differed.
 The Madí's members worked in various ways; they often distributed small posters and pamphlets in the streets of Buenos Aires.
 They also published the magazine Arte Madí Universal from 1947 to 1954 and organized art showings that mixed types visual art, poetry, music, and performance to create an encapsulating Concrete Art experience.
 Their art emphasized materials and the reality of these materials, often changing the conventional frame for strangely shaped canvases and frames to encapsulate their works.
 In 1946, both groups publicly announced their separations and different agendas through their manifestos.
 For the AACI, Maldonado read the "Manifiesto Invencionista" (Inventionist Manifesto) in March 1946 at their first exhibition in the Salón Peuser.
 The Madí read their Manifiesto Madí (Madí Manifesto) altogether at the Instituto Francés de Estudios Superiores in August 1946.
-Most of the art created by both groups was during the rule of the Argentinian president Juan Domingo Perón.
+Most of the art created by both groups was during the rule of the Argentine president Juan Domingo Perón.
 Perón was a former Colonel in the Argentine army whom assumed the power of President of Argentina in February 1946.
 Perón's extremely authoritarian rule many called "Fascist" used means of mass propaganda, mass appeal, and outright oppressive measures to remain in control of Argentina until 1955.
 Scholars suggest the political climate of the Peronian era had a direct influence on both the AACI and the Madí.
 Both parties attempted to use their Communist influence to combat the Perón agenda.